Create instances

 Also see the Instances:insert page.
 For information about instance settings, including valid values for regions, see Instance settings.
 For information about machine types, see Custom instance configurations.

-Do not include sensitive or personally identifiable information in instance-id; the value is externally visible.
+Don't include sensitive or personally identifiable information in instance-id; the value is externally visible.

 You do not need to include the project ID in the instance name.
 This is done automatically where appropriate (for example, in the log files).